-Untreated postpartum depression can last up to a year or longer.
-Sometimes untreated postpartum depression becomes a chronic depressive disorder.
+Untreated postpartum depression can last for months or longer, sometimes becoming a chronic depressive disorder.
 Even when treated, postpartum depression increases a woman's risk of future episodes of major depression.

 Preparing for your appointment

-If you have signs and symptoms common to postpartum depression, call your doctor.
+If you have signs and symptoms of postpartum depression, call your doctor.
 Don't let shame or anxiety stop you.
-Postpartum depression is common and your doctor knows it's not your fault.
+Postpartum depression is common, and your doctor knows it's not your fault.
 To protect your health and the health of your baby, the condition needs to be treated as soon as possible.

-After your initial appointment, your doctor may refer you to a mental health provider who can create the right treatment plan for you.
+After your first appointment, your doctor may refer you to a mental health provider who can create the right treatment plan for you.

 What you can do

 Questions to ask a doctor who sees you for possible postpartum depression include: